Dashboard Settings

 To edit existing NTP server configurations, click + on any of the configured NTP servers, make your edits as needed, and save the edited configurations.

-In Intersight Virtual Appliance, you can use the TLS, UDP, and TCP connection types protocols to provide communication to the external syslog server.
-However, it is strongly recommended that you use only TLS connection type in your production environment.
+• In Intersight Virtual Appliance, you can use the TLS, UDP, and TCP protocols to provide secure communication to the syslog server.
+However, it is strongly recommended that you use only TLS in your production environment.

 Before you begin

-Ensure that you have added the certificate for the external syslog server where you want to send the audit logs and the alarms provided in Intersight Virtual Appliance.
-This certificate is used to verify TLS communication with the external syslog server.
-For more information about certificates and how to add one, see Certificates.
+Ensure that you have added the certificate for the syslog server where you want to send the web server log, audit logs, and alarms in Intersight Virtual Appliance.
+This certificate is used to verify TLS communication with the syslog server.
+For more information about how to add certificates, see Certificates.

-• If you plan on using either IPv4 or IPv6 address in the Hostname/IP Address field while configuring the external syslog server, set up the certificate for the external syslog server with the IP address in the Common Name.
-Enter this information in the Hostname/IP Address field while configuring the external syslog.
+• If you plan on using either IPv4 or IPv6 address in the Hostname/IP Address field while configuring the syslog server, set up the certificate for the syslog server with the IP address in the Common Name.
+Enter this information in the Hostname/IP Address field while configuring the syslog server.

 Procedure